clinssen/pygsl/README.rst

 Installation via PyPI
 ~~~~~~~~~~~~~~~~~~~~~

 PyGSL can also be installed using the pip package installer.
-Simply type:
+SWIG is required to be installed and can usually be found via your distribution's package manager (for example, ``apt install swig``).

+To install PyGSL from PyPI, simply type:

 .. code-block:: sh